 Note: The Copy Diskette utility cannot copy between different types of diskettes.
-Use the operating system instead of this utility instead of this utility of you need to copy from one type of diskette to another.
+Use the operating system instead of this utility if you need to copy from one type of diskette to another.

 For example, use your operating system to make copies from a 5.25 inch diskette to a 3.5 inch diskette. or from a high-density diskette to a standard-density diskette.